NUANCED: Natural Utterance Annotation for Nuanced Conversation with Estimated Distributions: Appendix

 \subsection{A Model Implementation and Training Details}

 Figure~\ref{fig:model} presents the architecture of the BERT baseline.
 For each turn, we concatenate each slot with the current turn and the dialogue context as the input.
 On the \texttt{[CLS]} output, we add one head for slot prediction as binary classification, i.e., whether the input slot is updated in the current turn.
 For each slot, we add a specific head for value prediction.
 We use cross entropy loss for slot prediction, and mean squared loss for value distribution prediction.
 The overall loss is a weighted combination of the two losses.
 We set the weight for value prediction as 20.0.
-We use BERT-base from the official release\footnote{https://github.com/google-research/bert}; The learning rate is set as 3e-5, batch size as 32.
+The threshold for value prediction in \nuanced-reduced is set as 0.5.
+We use BERT-base uncased model from the official release\footnote{https://github.com/google-research/bert} with 110M parameters; The learning rate is set as 3e-5, batch size as 32.
 We take the results based on the performance on validation set.
+For \nuanced-reduced, the training takes around 25,000 gradient steps; For \nuanced, the training takes around 40,000 steps.
+For the transformer model, to achieve best performance we use 6 layers and hidden size 300.
+All training is done on a single NVIDIA TESLA M40 card with 11G memory.

 Note that for the slot ``food category", some values are commonly observed in the dataset such as ``American food", ``nightlife", while some others are less frequently such as "Thai".
 During training we employ up-sampling for the less frequent ones.